Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 ## Plans:
 -custom colors, color schemes

--Chunks instead of lines for lazy loading
+-Chunks instead of lines for lazy loading, lines is not good enough

 -line numbering